Montana

 Piping Plovers Breed Less and Move More in the Northern Great Plains

-Two banded piping plover adults stand near a nest with a video camera pointed at it on a sandbar in the the Missouri River.
+[ad_1] Two banded piping plover adults stand near a nest with a video camera pointed at it on a sandbar in the the Missouri River.
 Video cameras were used to identify adults attending nests.
 Piping plovers are small-bodied, short-distance migratory shorebirds.
-The Northern Great Plains population has been listed as a threatened species under the U.S. …
+The Northern Great Plains population has been listed as a threatened species under the …

 Read morePiping Plovers Breed Less and Move More in the Northern Great Plains